 Nose to Tail

-Nose to tail accidents are the most common accidents in Australia.
+Nose to tail accidents are the most common accidents in Australia and can often result in serious injuries such as whiplash.
 They are caused by tailgating.
 When a car is tailgating another, it can’t slow down in time if the car ahead stops.
 Tailgating is responsible for 8.36% of all reported motor vehicle accidents and is the number one cause of the nose to tail accident.

 Drinking and Driving

 Alcohol is not only a major factor in automobile fatalities, but also in pedestrians who are hit by a motor vehicle and subsequently die.
 40% of those crashes that turn out to be fatal involve alcohol as a causal agent.
 42% of pedestrians who are killed in accidents are above the legal blood alcohol limit of 0.05.